Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows median income in Byron Bay at $40,571 and average income at $84,268.
-In comparison, Rest of NSW has a median income of $49,459 and an average income of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $45,687 (median) and $94,894 (average).
-Census 2021 income data indicates that Byron Bay's household, family, and personal incomes cluster around the 53rd percentile nationally.
-Income distribution shows that 30.6% of locals (3,481 people) fall within the $1,500 - 2,999 category, similar to the broader area where 29.9% occupy this range.
-Housing affordability pressures are severe in Byron Bay, with only 78.6% of income remaining, ranking at the 44th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Byron Bay SA2 has extremely high incomes nationally.
+The median assessed income is $40,571 and the average income stands at $84,268.
+This contrasts with Rest of NSW's figures of a median income of $49,459 and an average income of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $45,687 (median) and $94,894 (average) as of September 2025.
+Census 2021 income data shows that household, family and personal incomes in Byron Bay cluster around the 53rd percentile nationally.
+Looking at income distribution, the predominant cohort spans 30.6% of locals (3,481 people) with incomes between $1,500 - 2,999, reflecting patterns seen in the broader area where 29.9% similarly occupy this range.
+Housing affordability pressures are severe, with only 78.6% of income remaining after housing costs, ranking at the 44th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income